open-telemetry/opentelemetry-demo/CONTRIBUTING.md

 ## Multi-platform Builds

-Creating multi-platform builds requires the docker buildx to be installed.
+Creating multi-platform builds requires docker buildx to be installed.
 This is part of Docker Desktop for macOS, or can be installed using `apt install docker-buildx` on Ubuntu.